AI-Assisted File Upload for Cleaner, More Complete Data

 The research:

-Interviewed users to understand how they currently manage OT asset data
+Interviewed users to understand how they currently manage OT asset data:

 1. Identified Excel as the primary tool used to build and maintain inventories